 There are many reasons why a government may choose to decriminalize a drug — rather than legalize it or keep it prohibited.

-In the context of psychedelic drugs like LSD, magic mushrooms, or mescaline — there’s not only no evidence to suggest they’re addictive — there’s actually a growing body of evidence to suggest the exact opposite — that psychedelics can actually reduce the incidence of drug addiction.
+In the context of psychedelic drugs like LSD, magic mushrooms, or mescaline — there’s not only any evidence to suggest they’re addictive — there’s actually a growing body of evidence to suggest the exact opposite — that psychedelics can actually reduce the incidence of drug addiction.

 For hard drugs, the motivation to decriminalize is slightly different.